 - cross-examine any witness that testifies on behalf of the DMV,

-- present evidence and witness testimony on their own behalf,
+- present evidence and witness testimony,

-- testify on their own behalf, and
+- testify on your own behalf, and

 - receive a copy of the hearing officer’s decision upon completion of the hearing.7